liormagen/fixed_collocations/README.md

 # README #

 ### What is this algorithm? ###
+Fixed collocation gets a list of sentences (list of lists), a window size.
+The method is as following: in each list there are two indexes, the first is fixed and the second moves along the sentence (starting from 2nd word and goes till the end of each list).
+For each found collocation it stores a collocation (starting with bigram and goes till quadgram).
+If there's a found bigrams (for example) "galaxy s3" and "s3 galaxy" the algorithm will identify them as same bigram and count it twice as "galaxy s3" if there are more "galaxy s3" appearances than "s3 galaxy" in lists.
+An optional addition to the algorithm will be to give weights to words in sentence based on the distance from the first word (the fixed index location).

 * It is based on the original collocations algorithm with a small but important different.
 Collocations are based on a sliding window while fixed collocations are based on a fixed index and an additional sliding index.